irvirty/project-ideas/README.md

 ## Games:

 1. Blackjack.
 1. Car racing.
 1. Chess.
 1. Dice game.
+1. Digital pet or pet simulator (like Tamagotchi).
 1. Flip a coin. <!-- (inspired by Google: flip a coin# -->
 1. Guess the Number.
 1. Jigsaw puzzles.